GIScience/openrouteservice/docs/run-instance/configuration/index.md

 There are different ways to set configuration properties.
 This again gives you flexibility in the way you run openrouteservice.
-But it is crucial to know and understand the different configuration mechanisms in order to operate the openrouteservice with the desired configuration.
+But it is crucial to know and understand the different configuration mechanisms in order to operate openrouteservice with the desired configuration.
 In Chapter [How to configure](how-to-configure.md) we handle the different dimensions of the configuration topic.